spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 =============

-The Model Fitting plugin is described in more detail by the Specviz:Data Analysis Plugins:Model Fitting documentation.
+The Model Fitting plugin is described in more detail by the :ref:`Specviz Model Fitting <specviz-model-fitting>` documentation.
 For Cubeviz, there is an additional option to fit the model over each individual spaxel by pressing :guilabel:`Apply to Cube`.
 The fit parameter planes are saved in a data structure that can be accessed in a jupyter notebook.
 The best model fit, evaluated over the cube is